nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 That concludes the realtime messages.
 I'd like to say that's everything in the backend, but to code the frontend I'll add one more endpoint to login.
 A login that will be just for development.

-Got any question, advice or comment?
-Leave it below 👇

 [Souce Code](https://github.com/nicolasparada/go-messenger-demo)